 Amélie is an excellent film with both an interesting storyline and beautiful scene designs.
 The film is worth watch just for the pretty backdrops created for each scene with bright, matching colors with intricate patterns.
 The scene design and narration style was also copied by Pushing Daisies, a popular TV show in the US on ABC.
 The rich colors give a sense of a larger than life world and the use of the narrator gives a nice alternative to the typical way films from Hollywood are made.

+The story focuses on three main themes of romance, the freedom of women, and helpfulness.
 Overall, Amélie is a great film that has an interesting story and is a wonderful example of French cinematography.

+Released in 2004, Swades captures the essence of Bollywood cinema with its happily nationalistic spirit and epic panoply of subgenres (romance, melodrama, comedy, etc.).
+In such a “masala”, or mixture of spices, the full meaning of dharma is explored, thereby raising the bar of character for spectators of any nationality.
 The story begins when protagonist and NRI(Non Resident Indian), Mohan – no other than Sharukh Khan – impulsively returns to his native soil in order to check up on his elder Godmother, Kaverri Amma, who now is in need of care.
 Although originally planning to take Kaverri back to America, Mohan is caught in the net of his homeland, instinctively unable to resist the draws of shared identity.
 While away from the USA for about a month, he somewhat fantastically develops a strong loving bond with Gita, the caretaker of Kaverri.
 In fact, he grows closer to everyone in the Indian community, that which is unfortunately become the victim of a caste system, poverty, illiteracy, overpopulation, corruption, and power outages.
 Pragmatically, these many issues are not insurmountable; and so pose as the proper challenges for the self-discovered hero, Mohan.

 With love as his inspiration, and songs in the air, Mohan leads the village to prosperity.
 He and Gita work to dissolve the caste system in order that more people attend school.
 Mohan, with his technical NASA background, also taps the local hydropower to provide a network of electricity for the village.
 Although previously uncommon, it is not surprising that his suitor, Gita, has taken a similarly assertive role, not only in the schooling of her children, but also in the refusal of a husband who would not allow her to work.
 The year 2004 was a time of more rights for women in traditional film than ever before.
 Together, Mohan and Gita influence villagers, such as the lower caste cook, to stay in India and improve the nation in which they live rather than leave for the USA or depend on the government to take first steps.